ahmdtaha/tf_learning_to_count/docs/clvr_bug.md

   where _d_ in the dimension of the feature _f_..

 Mehdi _et al._[1] proposed Eq.1.
-CLVR's repos uses Eq.2, while we use Eq.1.
-This fix important in order to converge.
+CLVR's repos uses [Eq.2](https://github.com/clvrai/Representation-Learning-by-Learning-to-Count/blob/2e86dfe22fabbbdaab18e858b835697b19f14b50/model.py#L67), while we use Eq.1.
+This fix is essential in order to converge.